Bay Area Rapid Transit expansion: Livermore extension: Tri-Valley Corridor (I-580 & I-680)

 In 2017, citing lack of interest in the project from BART, the Livermore City Council proposed a newly established local entity to undertake planning and construction of the extension, which was also recommended by the California State Assembly Transportation Committee.
 The Tri-Valley–San Joaquin Valley Regional Rail Authority was established that year "for purposes of planning, developing, and delivering cost-effective and responsive transit connectivity between the Bay Area Rapid Transit District's rapid transit system and the Altamont Corridor Express commuter rail service in the Tri-Valley, that meets the goals and objectives of the community."
 On May 24, 2018, the BART board voted against a full rapid transit BART build or a bus rapid transit system to extend service east from Dublin/Pleasanton station, thus granting the new authority oversight and funding for constructing a new service called the Valley Link.
-Moneys previously allocated to BART to construct a Livermore extension were forfeited to the authority by July 1, 2018.
+Money previously allocated to BART to construct a Livermore extension were forfeited to the authority by July 1, 2018.